Intercompany Transfer Pricing

 If your company has cross-border dealings with a related party, you probably know that transfer pricing enforcement is a high-profile and big-dollar audit priority for U.S. and foreign taxing authorities.
 Section 482 of the Internal Revenue Code gives the IRS broad discretion to reallocate income by second-guessing your transfer prices and can make it challenging for taxpayers to overcome such adjustments.

-At Castro & Co., we have extensive in-depth knowledge regarding intercompany pricing issues in the United States, Europe, and Asia from both a planning standpoint and defense standpoint when there is a controversy with the relevant taxing authority.
+At Castro & Co., our international tax attorneys have extensive in-depth knowledge regarding intercompany pricing issues in the United States, Europe, and Asia from both a planning standpoint and defense standpoint when there is a controversy with the relevant taxing authority.
 We can provide multinational clients with advice concerning transfers of intangibles to foreign affiliates, services, and intercompany transfer pricing matters, and can obtain advance pricing agreements in various jurisdictions.

-It Does Not Matter The Stage of the Process—We Can Help
+No Matter the Stage of the Process—Our Tax Lawyers Can Help

 If intercompany pricing issues are raised by a taxing authority, we can defend clients at all stages of the administrative process.
 Our approach is to seek favorable settlements at the administrative level and to avoid litigation if possible.
 We can prepare detailed pricing reports, which require economic analyses and industry experts, as well as develop strategies to best present our client’s position and the case to the taxing authority (and, if necessary, in court) in collaboration with senior economists and pricing specialists.